-As the project grew, I opened to commissions, and so the focus shifted from lesser known to more common species, including those living in salty waters.
+As the interest in FishArt et Facts grew, I opened to commissions, and so the focus shifted from lesser known to more common species, including those living in salty waters.
 I also contributed my artwork to different fundraisers to support scientists, journalists, and students for their projects and travel to attend conferences.
 I also sold the fishy designs via Redbubble.
 I still use the fish illustrations to engage with others about the species.
 For example, I shared about how enormous Arapaima gigas are with strangers that I met at a holiday market in Montpellier, France because they took interest in the fishy design on my shirt.

 Below are a few of the designs I created.
 If you are looking for a fishy design or if you are interested in exploring communication about fishes through visual art, please get in touch via the contact page.